pombredanne/SPDX-Git-Scanner/README.md

 # SPDX-Git-Scanner
 The SPDX-Git-Scanner is aimed at processing branches from Git into SPDX documents.
 The utility will retrieve, scan, and return a single SPDX document back into the branch.
-Scanning is completed through the doSOCS module and files are cached in a MySQL database.
+Scanning is completed through the [doSOCS](https://github.com/socs-dev-env/DoSOCS) module and files are cached in a MySQL database through [SOCsDatabase](https://github.com/socs-dev-env/SOCSDatabase).

 #Prerequisites
 * Python 2.7+